declanhuggins/shamrock/README.md

 ---

-## License / Use
+## License / Use.

-Internal use for AFROTC Detachment 225.
+The code in this repository is licensed under the MIT License.
+Intended for internal use for AFROTC Detachment 225.
-Not intended for redistribution without authorization.